Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

-We set $v_j=(\hat y_j,\hat z_j,\hat a_j)$ and $w_j=(\hat b_j,K_j)$ and use $\|\cdot\|$ for the norm given by maximum of the respective components.
-By the computation above and Theorem~\ref{thm:step} the infinite volume renormalisation group map can be written in block diagonal form
+We now reorganize variables.
+Set $v_j=(\hat y_j,\hat z_j,\hat a_j)$ and $w_j=(\hat b_j,K_j)$ and use $\|\cdot\|_{j}$ for the norm given by maximum of the (norm of the) respective components.
+The index $j$ does not play a role for $\|v_{j}\|_{j}$, but it does for $\|w_{j}\|_{j}$.
+By the computation above and Theorem~\ref{thm:step} the infinite volume renormalisation group map can be written in the block diagonal form

+In this formula, $E$ comes from the first terms on the right-hand sides of the $\hat z$, $\hat y$, and $\hat a$ equations in \eqref{eq:flow1} and \eqref{eq:flow2}, $B_j$ represents the $\hat\kappa^{xb}_j$ and the $\hat r^x_{j}$ terms with $x=z,y,a$, and $D_j$ represents the first term in the $\hat b$ equation in \eqref{eq:flow2} and the linearisation of $(0, K_j)\mapsto K_{j+1}$.
+Finally, $g_{j+1}(v_j, w_j)$ is then the non-linear remainder of $K_{j+1}$ after the linearisation is removed.
+It follows from these identifications that $g_j(0,0)=0$ and $Dg_j(0,0)=0$.
+Moreover $g_j$ is analytic in its arguments, so that all structural hypotheses required to apply \cite[Theorem~2.16]{MR2523458} hold.

+As for the requisite norm estimates, since it is a $3\times 3$ triangular matrix with non-zero diagonal entries, $E$ is invertible with bounded inverse $E^{-1}$.
+As indicated above, $\|\hat{r}_j\|_{j+1}=O(L^{d}\|K_j\|_j)$, so $\|B_j\|_{j\to j+1}$ is bounded.
+Finally, the derivative estimates on the renormalisation group map from Theorem~\ref{thm:step} imply the following norm bounds on $D_j$: